orestisV-admie/HIRO-template/README.md

 act push -j deploy --secret-file my.secrets
 ```

+## Prometheus metrics
+The application includes prometheus-fastapi-instrumentator for monitoring performance and analyzing its operation.
+It automatically adds an endpoint `/metrics` where you can access application metrics for Prometheus.
+These metrics include information about request counts, request execution times, and other important indicators of application performance.
+More on that at (Prometheus FastAPI Instrumentator)[https://github.com/trallnag/prometheus-fastapi-instrumentator]

 ## Classy-FastAPI
 Classy-FastAPI allows you to easily do dependency injection of
 object instances that should persist between FastAPI routes invocations,